Felix H. Man

-Hans Felix Sigismund Baumann aka Felix H. Man (November 30, 1893 – January 30, 1985) was a photographer and later an art collector.
+Hans Felix Sigismund Baumann aka Felix H. Man (November 30, 1893 – January 30, 1985) was a German-British photographer and later an art collector.
 In particular, he was a leading pioneer photojournalist, especially for Picture Post.

 Life

 Man was born in Freiburg, Breisgau, Germany.
 After finishing school in Freiburg im Breisgau, from 1912 he studied art and art history in Munich and Berlin.
 His studies were interrupted by the First World War.
 He took part in WWI as an officer and began to take photographs at the front.
 Here he undertook his first reporting for Ruhe an der Westfront.
 In 1918 at the end of WWI, he resumed his studies in Munich and continued in Berlin.

 In Berlin in 1927, Man started work as an illustrator and graphic designer for the BZ newspaper and for Tempo.
 From 1928, he was employed by the Deutscher Photodienst (Dephot), for which he worked from 1929 under the pseudonym "Man".
 His reportages appeared under this pseudonym in the Münchner Illustrierte Presse, where he met Stefan Lorant.
 During 1929 to 1932, he created 110 photo reports, such as his photo essay A day in the life of Mussolini from 1931.

 Man toured North Africa, Canada, and the Canadian Arctic, from where he delivered his photo reports for the Berliner Illustrirte Zeitung.
 In 1933, he returned to Berlin and received no work permit because he refused to enter the Reichspressekammer and so he emigrated to England in May 1934.
 His 41 picture reports, produced between 1929 and 1935 in Canada, continued to be published in the Berliner Illustrirte Zeitung.